 C7H8ClN3O4S2 M.W.
 297.74

-Hydrochlorothiazide USP is a white, or practically white, crystalline powder which is slightly soluble in water, freely soluble in sodium hydroxide solution, in n-butylamine, and in dimethylformamide; sparingly soluble in methanol; insoluble in ether, in chloroform, and in dilute mineral acids.
-Each tablet for oral administration contains 25 mg or 50 mg hydrochlorothiazide USP.
-In addition, each tablet contains the following inactive ingredients: corn starch, dibasic calcium phosphate, FD&C Yellow No. 6 Lake, lactose monohydrate and magnesium stearate.
+Hydrochlorothiazide, USP is a white, or practically white, crystalline powder, which is slightly soluble in water, but freely soluble in sodium hydroxide solution.
+Each tablet for oral administration contains 12.5 mg of hydrochlorothiazide.
+In addition, each tablet contains the following inactive ingredients: calcium stearate, corn starch, FD&C yellow #6 (sunset yellow), lactose monohydrate, pregelatinized starch, sodium lauryl sulfate, and stearic acid.

 Hydrochlorothiazide Tablets - Clinical Pharmacology